Octavian-Gheorghiu/unity-conway-game-of-life/README.md

 <li>2d simulation with recorded history</li>
 <li>3d simulation</li>
 </ul>
-<p>The Unity game was developed using Unity 2017.2, includes a custom matte shadow catcher and Conway`s rules.</p>
+<p>The game was developed using Unity 2017.2, includes a custom matte shadow catcher and Conway`s rules.</p>
 <p>If the game is build the controls on the keyboard are:</p>
 <ul>
 <li>Press 1 to load the 2d simulation</li>